18F/grouplet-playbook/pages/education-and-advocacy.md

 Best practices are often more about _avoiding_ visible impact than _producing_ it.
 Such negative impact is practically [impossible to prove](http://mike-bland.com/2012/07/10/test-mercenaries.html#mercs-proving-negatives).
-Hence, when it comes to driving adoption of best practices in general, experience is the most effective form of persuasion.
+Hence, when it comes to driving adoption of best practices, in general, experience is the most effective form of persuasion.

 Given the distribution of the [diffusion of innovations model](http://en.wikipedia.org/wiki/Diffusion_of_innovations), it's inevitable that some will attempt to thwart your efforts to promote certain practices by demanding data proving its effectiveness.
-Disregard those who protest in this way; a demand for data proving the effectiveness of automated testing is [cowardice masquerading as reason](http://martinfowler.com/articles/testing-culture.html#change-stand).
+Disregard those who protest in this way: A demand for data proving the effectiveness of automated testing is [cowardice masquerading as reason](http://martinfowler.com/articles/testing-culture.html#change-stand).